What to Know Before You Buy a Home Warranty

 What Are the Downsides of a Home Warranty?

 The benefits of a home warranty are pretty obvious: peace of mind and the potential to save money as a homeowner.
-But, it's wise to prepare for the downsides of making an investment into a home warranty purchase.
+But, it's wise to prepare for the downsides of investing in a home warranty purchase.

 The chief complaint of those who buy a home warranty is the misunderstanding of what exactly is covered.
 The fine print is strewn with exemptions and difficult legal language.
 Its critical to reread any portion you are unsure of and ask the provider as many questions as necessary, especially regarding coverage limits.
 A trusted real estate agent is a good source for reference.